-St Edmund Campion have small group rooms that can be used to carry out physiotherapy.
+St Edmund Campion have a small room that can be used to carry out physiotherapy.
 Equipment for pupils with any physical disability is sourced from the Physical Disability Specialist Service (PDSS) which is part of the Integrated Children's Disability Service (ICDS).
-PDSS is responsible for providing specialist advisory support and guidance to schools, pre -schools and post 16 educational settings to support the inclusion of pupils with significant physical disabilities and complex medical/health needs to access their educational setting.
+PDSS is responsible for providing specialist advisory support and guidance to schools, to support the inclusion of pupils with significant physical disabilities and complex medical/health needs to access their educational setting.
 Equipment can include; mobility bikes, walking and standing frames, wheeled benches, exercise balls and Fox Denton chairs.